 Previous and now resurgent COVID-19 concerns were weighing on other DEVELOPED CURRENCIES once again which had the US DOLLAR INDEX back above the 97.00 area until a recent 'risk on' influence from the US EQUITIES rally had it weakening again.
 However, that weakness has now maintained, likely on concerns over the US COVID-19 problems leaving it below that key March 94.65 trading low.
+While there was lower key support nearby as the 94.00-93.71 2-year trading low, that was also recently violated (as seen in the weekly chart updated through Friday https://bit.ly/31kw8p4.)

-While there was lower support nearby as the 94.00-93.71 2-year trading low, that is currently being violated.
 There is also the downside Acceleration out of the bottom of the aggressive DOWN Channel since the 102.99 sharp mid-March rally high.
-While it is reasonable to ask whether the US DOLLAR INDEX might be 'oversold' in the near-term, any full channel escape below the 93.50 level in the direction of the trend (Acceleration) out a channel can typically overrun short-term indications.
+While it is reasonable to ask whether the US DOLLAR INDEX might be 'oversold' in the near-term, any full channel escape below 93.50 level in the direction of the trend (Acceleration) out a channel can overrun short-term indications.

-While there is interim support below as nearby as 92.50-.24 (26-month trading low) that has held on a couple of tests, the next major support is not until the 91.50-.00 range (September 2017 through February 2018.).
+While there was interim support below as nearby as 92.50-.24 (26-month trading low) that had held on a couple of tests over the past several weeks, the inability to sustain activity back above the low 94.00 area top of the recently violated congestion had seen it drop below 92.50 again last week prior to the late week recovery.
+That said, DOWN Acceleration remains the case, with next major support not until the 91.00-90.50 range (September 2017 through February 2018.).